 Former Senator for New Jersey

-Each dot in the chart below was a member of the Senate in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Lautenberg is shown as a purple triangle. (analysis methodology)
+Lautenberg is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 3013 (111th): A bill to designate the facility of the United States Postal Service located at 216 Westwood Avenue in Westwood, New Jersey, as the “Sergeant Christopher R. Hrbek …

 - S. 904 (109th): A bill to designate the facility of the United States Postal Service located at 1560 Union Valley Road in West Milford, New Jersey, as the “Brian P. …